 This program was established to provide financial assistance to Supervisors, front line registered Early Childhood Educators designated to leadership positions and or responsibilities, and to registered Early Childhood Educators aspiring to become Supervisors in the field of Early Childhood Education.
 The main objective is to fund professional development opportunities in the areas of Pedagogical Leadership in Early Childhood Education, Early Childhood Education administration, management, facilities management, fiscal responsibility, governance, human resources, employment standards, and labour relations.

 Financial support is available to eligible applicants in the form of a Leadership education grant, and Leadership travel grant.
-We are still accepting applications for the fall 2017 semester.
-We will begin accepting applications for the winter semester as of December 4, 2017.
+We are now accepting part-time applications for the 2018 spring/summer semester.

 What type of financial assistance is available through the Leadership Grant?

 The following types of financial assistance are available through this program:

 - Leadership Education grants are available to cover part-time tuition fees related to courses offered through a recognized Ontario College for Applied Arts and Technology, in one of the following eligible fields of study:

 - Pedagogical leadership in Early Childhood Education.

 - Early Childhood Education administration and management.

 - Financial management, responsibility and child care governance.